Troubleshooting

 cte-csi-node-cjzzn 4/4 Running 0 25h 192.168.76.68 ub20-master <none> <none>

-Getting CTE for Kubernetes Agent version
+Getting the Agent version

 The version of CTE for Kubernetes that you are running displays in the log files for each pod: